rockettheme/docs/Docs/phpbb/styles/sirocco/INDEX.md

 Introduction
 -----

-Sirocco is a vibrant design with various integrated elements to provide a seamless and versatile environment.
-A slideshow position image provides a rich interface to impress, aggregated by other layout options, to expand beyond its core base.
+The design paradigm behind Sirocco is a flat and contemporary approach, to keep a fresh but engaging site experience.

 ![Sirocco](sirocco.png)